- Who We Are

 Q: What are LISC's and NMSC's roles in the NMTC program?

-LISC has received $993 million in NMTC allocation, tied with one other CDE for the largest allocatee in the country.
-With this investment authority, LISC has financed 125 transactions totaling $980 million in QEIs.
-These projects represent more than 10 million square feet of commercial and community space, 670 housing units, and more than 13,000 construction jobs and 8,000 permanent jobs.
+LISC has received over $1 billion in NMTC allocation, and is tied with one other CDE for the largest allocatee in the country.
+With this investment authority, LISC has financed 127 transactions totaling $990 million in QEIs.
+These projects represent 10.6 million square feet of commercial and community space, 673 housing units, and more than 13,000 construction jobs and 8,000 permanent jobs.
 New Markets Support Company (NMSC) manages LISC's NMTC activities.